General Product Information

 The process of reverse osmosis through semi permeable membranes or a reverse osmosis membrane was first observed in 1748 by Jean Antoine Nollet.
 For the following 200 years, osmosis was only a phenomenon observed in the laboratory.
 In 1949, the University of California at Los Angeles (UCLA) first investigated desalination of seawater using semi permeable membranes.
 Researchers from both UCLA and the University of Florida successfully produced freshwater from seawater in the mid-1950s, but the flux was too low to be commercially viable.
 By the end of 2001, about 15,200 desalination plants using s reverse osmosis membrane were in operation or in the planning stages worldwide.

-The process is similar to membrane filtration.
-However there are key differences between reverse osmosis and filtration.
+The process is like membrane filtration.
+However, there are key differences between reverse osmosis and filtration.
 The predominant removal mechanism in membrane filtration is straining, or size exclusion, so the process can theoretically achieve perfect exclusion of particles regardless of operational parameters such as influent pressure and concentration.
-Reverse Osmosis, however involves a diffusive mechanism so that separation efficiency is dependent on solute concentration, pressure and flux rate.
+Reverse Osmosis however involves a diffusive mechanism so that separation efficiency is dependent on solute concentration pressure, and flux rate.

-Formally, reverse osmosis is the process of forcing a solvent from a region of high solute concentration through a semi permeable membrane to a region of low solute concentration by applying a pressure in excess of the osmotic pressure.
+Formally, reverse osmosis is the process of forcing a solvent from a region of high solute concentration through a semi permeable membrane to a region of low solute concentration by applying a pressure more than the osmotic pressure.